Is Circumference And Diameter The Same

 Why is Pi Constant?

 The constancy of pi is a fascinating mathematical truth.
-Regardless of the size of the circle – whether it's a tiny circle drawn with a compass or a massive circle like the Earth's equator – the ratio of its circumference to its diameter will always be pi.
+So naturally, regardless of the size of the circle – whether it's a tiny circle drawn with a compass or a massive circle like the Earth's equator – the ratio of its circumference to its diameter will always be pi.
 This universal property of circles is what makes pi so fundamental in mathematics, physics, and engineering.

 Understanding the Formulas in Practice